roberttwomey/ucsd-ml-art/README.md

 ## Resources
 * **Discussion:** we will use slack for discussion [https://ucsd-ml-art.slack.com/signup](https://ucsd-ml-art.slack.com/signup) (join with your @ucsd account)

 * **Compute Resources:** We will use [datahub.ucsd.edu](http://datahub.ucsd.edu) for our in class computing environment.
 If you did not attend the bootcamp you need to contact me to be approved for datahub access.
 I will base it off of our final enrollment.

 ## Policies

 ### Grading
-* Projects - You will do four projects at 15% each.
+* Projects - You will do three projects at 20% each.
   * Code, Documentation, and Results must be submitted for credit.
 * Final Project - 30%
   * Code, Documentation
   * Poster (poster talk)
   * Exhibition
 * Participation - 10%
+  * Finding and sharing resources on our course discussion.
   * Small assignments/tasks as they arise, graded on completion.
   * Readings.
-  * Finding and sharing resources on our course discussion.
   * Any written proposals, work-in-progress updates, check-ins, etc., I request for individual projects.

 Work will be evaluated on the quality of concept, the degree of experimentation (both aesthetic and technical), and final realization (again, aesthetic and technical).
 I will share a rubric with the first project assignment.